williamfchang/bigeatersbot/README.md

 - Create get endpoint for uploading data
   - takes parameters stock, startTime, values -> done
   - stores any new data points in stockPrice -> done
-  - executes any buy/sell orders for that period of time -> STILL TOOD
+  - executes any buy/sell orders for that period of time -> STILL TODO